How to: Set Up the Merge Operator's Inner Feature

 Configure the Data Workflow Component

-Next, set up the Data Workflow and configure the Merge operator.
+Next, set up the Data Workflow component and configure the Merge operator.
 How you connect the operator's inputs becomes important when using the Inner feature.
 Every value in the upper input port displays in a new table.
 Only values from the lower input that match the upper input port's key display in the same table.
-For this how-to guide, input the dtAnnuitant Data Table into the upper input port.
-Then, input the dtPremiums Data Table into the lower input port.
-Finally, set the Merge Key as annuitant.
-This setting combines all data by matching annuitants from both Data Tables.
+For this how-to guide, input the dtAnnuitant Data Table component into the upper input port.
+Then, input the dtPremiums Data Table component into the lower input port.
+Lastly, set the Merge Key as annuitant.
+This setting combines all data by matching annuitants from both Data Table components.

-1. Drag and drop a Data Workflow component onto your canvas.
-Place your Data Workflow below your Data Table components.
+1. Drag and drop a Data Workflow component onto your canvas, placing it below your Data Table components.

 Configure the First Input Operator